AmmarkoV/FlashySlideshows/README.md

 ## Dependencies
 ------------------------------------------------------------------

-You can use the ./get-dependencies.sh to get the required packages for compiling the project..!
+You can use the ./get-dependencies.sh script to get the required packages for compiling the project..!

 ## Building